-• A triple planetary crisis -- The overall environmental situation globally is deteriorating and the window for effective remedial action is closing, with the world on track for warming of at least 3°C above pre-industrial levels by 2100.24 The health of the atmosphere and marine and terrestrial ecosystems on which humanity and all other species depend is deteriorating more rapidly than ever, eroding the very foundations of economies, livelihoods, food security and nutrition, health, and quality of life worldwide.25 This in turn is creating a new risk landscape for humanity in which multiple environmental, economic, political, health, humanitarian, and other crises interact with and exacerbate each other.26 In short, the world is facing a triple planetary crisis consisting of climate change, biodiversity loss, and pollution.
+A triple planetary crisis

+The overall environmental situation globally is deteriorating and the window for effective remedial action is closing, with the world on track for warming of at least 3°C above pre-industrial levels by 2100.
+The health of the atmosphere and marine and terrestrial ecosystems on which humanity and all other species depend is deteriorating more rapidly than ever, eroding the very foundations of economies, livelihoods, food security and nutrition, health, and quality of life worldwide.
+This in turn is creating a new risk landscape for humanity in which multiple environmental, economic, political, health, humanitarian, and other crises interact with and exacerbate each other.26 In short, the world is facing a triple planetary crisis consisting of climate change, biodiversity loss, and pollution.
 These emergencies are inextricably interrelated and consequently, they must be addressed together to "maximise the benefits and minimise trade-offs".27 Tragically, those who contribute the least to the climate crisis are the ones who suffer the most.
-They are the marginalized, women and girls, children, racial and ethnic minorities, persons with disabilities, older people, LGBTQI+ people, indigenous communities, the displaced, and urban poor, and rural communities.
-The climate crisis shines a spotlight on a spectrum of inequalities.
-Extreme weather-related events interact with other drivers of inequality and humanitarian need to further impact all aspects of life, from food security, health and nutrition to basic services, shelter, livelihoods and political stability.28
+They are the marginalized, women and girls, children, racial and ethnic minorities, persons with disabilities, older people, LGBTQI+ people, indigenous

 "Extreme weather-related events interact with other drivers of humanitarian need to impact all aspects of life, from food security, health and nutrition to political stability.
 We need to shift our mindsets and approaches.
 We need to become more transformational in our ambitions."

-Martin Griffiths, Under United Secretary-General, Nations Office for the Coordination of Humanitarian Affairs
+Martin Griffiths,